 Julian's Bower after the recutting of 2007

-Copy of the maze on the floor of the church porch
+Left: Plan of Julian's Bower and a copy of the maze on the floor of the church porch.

-Another copy of the maze on a cross in the cemetery
+Right: Another copy of the maze on a cross in the cemetery.

 Back to Map | Home | Full Glossary | Links | Email: firstname.lastname@example.org